We Do Not Become Ourselves Alone

 Flourishing Is Not a Solo Project

-The Harvard Study of Adult Development, one of the longest-running studies of human wellbeing, spanning more than 75 years, reached the same conclusion through a different door.
-As its current director, Robert Waldinger, has shared widely, the quality of our relationships is the single strongest predictor of how we fare in life.
+The Harvard Study of Adult Development, spanning more than 75 years, reached the same conclusion: the quality of our relationships is the single strongest predictor of how we fare in life.
 Not status.
 Not achievement.
 Not wealth.
 Relationships.

 We Adapted in Relationship

-This matters because most of us did not lose parts of ourselves in isolation.
+Most of us did not lose parts of ourselves in isolation.
 We adapted in relationship.
 We learned which version of us received warmth.
 We learned when our truth created tension.
-We learned how to be useful, pleasant, impressive, invisible, agreeable, funny, strong, needed, or quiet.
 We learned how to belong.

 Many of us did not lose ourselves because we were weak.
 We lost ourselves because we were paying attention.